projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-trace-log.rst

 With a debug build, trace components are initialized at boot time.
-After initialization, HV writes trace event date into sbuf until sbuf is full, which can happen easily if the ACRNTrace app is not consuming trace data from Sbuf on Service VM user space.
+After initialization, HV writes trace event date into sbuf until sbuf is full, which can happen easily if the ACRNTrace app is not consuming trace data from sbuf on Service VM user space.

 Once ACRNTrace is launched, for each physical CPU a consumer thread is created to periodically read RAW trace data from sbuf and write to a